tinacms/tinacms/docs/gatsby/editing-json.md

 ## Creating JSON Forms

 In order to edit a json file, you must register a form with the CMS.
-There are two approaches to registering Json Forms with the XEditor.
+There are two approaches to registering Json Forms with the Tina.
 The approach you choose depends on whether the React template is class or function.

 1. [`useJsonForm`](#useJsonForm): A [Hook](https://reactjs.org/docs/hooks-intro.html) used when the template is a function.
 1. [`JsonForm`](#JsonForm): A [Render Props](https://reactjs.org/docs/render-props.html#use-render-props-for-cross-cutting-concerns) component to use when the template is a class component.